Jolak5/kanban-copy/books/quiz_dynamic_sites_js.md

-# QUIZ Review this week - "Dynamic websites with JavaScript"
+# Quiz - Review this week - "Dynamic websites with JavaScript"

 ## Learning objectives